houshangi/haytech/Readme.md

 DEBUG_MODE = TRUE # True for Depolyment False for Production SECRET_KEY = <your secret key>
 ```
-for deployment server you can run project Like this
+for Development server you can run project Like this
 ```bash
 python manage.py runserver
 ```